Diabetes Education Program

 With a collaborative effort between the patient and the skilled diabetes education team, patients are empowered to take a more active role in their management of diabetes.

-The program is design to help you learn:
+The program is designed to help you:

-- How to plan meals
+- Understand how to plan meals

-- Healthy blood glucose levels through monitoring
+- Learn proper steps for blood glucose monitoring

-- Best ways to prevent complications
+- Learn how to prevent longterm complications

 Easily Accessible Location